MohamedSabith97/Functional_Docs_Lodging/Labour in Lodging.md

 ## **Labour in Lodging:**

-Labour in lodging is a status view, and List to view the number of employees in lodging with work category wise.
+ * Labour in lodging is a status view, and use to view the number of employees in lodging with work category wise.

-And Take action to create ID Card for employee.
+ * And Take action to create ID Card for employee.

-And Use to take printout as below List for Employee, as like
+ * And Use to take printout as below List for Employee, as like

       * Food Report,
       * Temporary Iqama,
       * New Arrival request,
       * Check in and Check Out.

- - Intituitional Quarantine - Employee status as Intituitional Quarantine, updated from New Employee request.
+ - ***Intituitional Quarantine** - Employee status as Intituitional Quarantine, updated from New Employee request.

- - Under Documentation - Employee status as Under Documentation, updated from New Employee request.
+ - ***Under Documentation** - Employee status as Under Documentation, updated from New Employee request.

- - Under Training - Employee status as Under Training, updated from New Employee Request.
+ - ***Under Training** - Employee status as Under Training, updated from New Employee Request.

- - Waiting For Action - Employee status as Waiting For Action, updated from New Employee Request.
+ - ***Waiting For Action** - Employee status as Waiting For Action, updated from New Employee Request.

- -  Reserved For VIP - Employee status as Reserved For VIP, updated from New Employee Request.
+ -  ***Reserved For VIP** - Employee status as Reserved For VIP, updated from New Employee Request.

- - Refuse to Work - Employee status as Refuse to Work, updated from New Employee Request.
+ - ***Refuse to Work** - Employee status as Refuse to Work, updated from New Employee Request.

- - Ready to Work - Employee status as Ready to Work, updated from New Employee Request.
+ - ***Ready to Work** - Employee status as Ready to Work, updated from New Employee Request.

- - Booked -
+ - ***Booked** -

- - In transist -
+ - ***In transist** -

- - Vacation Requested - Employee status as Vacation Requested, updated from Employee Leave Request.
+ - ***Vacation Requested** - Employee status as Vacation Requested, updated from Employee Leave Request.

- - Final Exit requested - Employee status as Final Exit requested, updated from Employee Retirement.
+ - ***Final Exit requested** - Employee status as Final Exit requested, updated from Employee Retirement.

-Waiting For TravelFinal Exit requested, updated from (Employee Leave Request or Employee Retirement).
+ - ***Waiting For Travel** - Final Exit requested, updated from (Employee Leave Request or Employee Retirement).

 <br>

 ## **Labour in Marketing:**

-List to view the Employees status information with who are waiting for **"Ready to Work"** status.
+- List to view the Employees status and information with Listed Employee waiting for **"Ready to Work"** status.

-Tracking purpose for Employee status with Lodging Locations.
+- Tracking purpose for Employee status with **Lodging** Locations.

 - In require to take on Action as: